 If a car wreck injured you, you could seek extensive damages in a civil claim to cover your lost wages, medical expenses, and losses you expect to incur in the future.
 An attorney could also help you pursue compensation for the pain, suffering, and permanent changes to your lifestyle resulting from your injuries.

 However, remember that Georgia law gives injured people only two years to bring a lawsuit seeking damages, so act quickly.
-Contact a Roswell car accident lawyer’s team today at (404) 609-1724 to discuss your case.
-We’re standing by to take your call at no cost to you.
+Contact a Roswell auto accident attorney at our law office today at (404) 609-1724 to discuss your case and get the legal help you need.
+We're standing by to take your call at no cost to you, and our law firm has received consistent recognition as among the leading personal injury practices in the greater Metro Atlanta area.